EvgeniyMukhamedjanov/liquid-ajax-cart/docs/reference/requestErrorText.md

 # requestErrorText

-The `requestErrorText` configuration parameter sets the error message text that will appear in [`data-ajax-cart-messages`](/reference/data-ajax-cart-messages/) containers when a Cart Ajax API request is not successful and doesn't have any error description, or if the request is not performed at all due to internet connection, for example.
+The `requestErrorText` configuration parameter sets the error message text that will appear in [`data-ajax-cart-messages`](/reference/data-ajax-cart-messages/) containers when a Shopify Cart API request is not successful and doesn't have any error description, or if the request is not performed at all due to internet connection, for example.

 By default the text is "*There was an error while updating your cart.
 Please try again.*".